You Don’t Have to Put up With Sexual Harassment

 I have experience representing employees in sexual harassment cases involving:

-- Supervisors hitting on employees
+- Supervisors making sexual overtures to employees

 - Supervisors demanding sexual favors in return for benefits, promotions or raises

-Hostile Work Environment: Supervisor, Boss or Coworker Inappropriate Actions or Comments
+Hostile Work Environment: Supervisor, Boss or Co-worker Inappropriate Actions or Comments

-A hostile work environment can occur when a supervisor or other coworker acts in a certain way toward you due to your race, ethnicity, gender or sexual orientation that is severe enough to create an intimidating workplace.
+A hostile work environment can occur when a supervisor or other coworker acts in a certain way toward you due to your race, ethnicity, gender or sexual orientation that is severe enough to create a hostile workplace.
 If you are uncomfortable in your workplace due to comments or actions of your manager or coworkers based on your sexual orientation, your gender or the color of your skin, then you need to speak with a lawyer who will help protect your rights as an employee.